nestjs/docs.nestjs.com/content/graphql/directives.md

 #### Custom directives

-To create a custom schema directive, declare a class which extends the `SchemaDirectiveVisitor` class exported from the `apollo-server` package.
+To create a custom schema directive, declare a class which extends the `SchemaDirectiveVisitor` class exported from the `@graphql-tools/utils` package.

 ```typescript
 import { SchemaDirectiveVisitor } from '@graphql-tools/utils';